Giuseppe Cuccu

 Neural Networks

-Depending on their parametrization, neural networks are capable of approximating (theoretically) any computable function.
-This correlates with the network size, both in number of neurons and number of layers.
+Depending on their parametrization, neural networks are in principle capable of approximating any computable function.
+This however correlates with network size, which makes sophisticated models computationally expensive to train and maintain.

 ×